r-mashoodh/rrbs_pipeline/README.md

 # Teaching RRBS Data Analysis

 ## Purpose
-These scripts will take you through analysing RRBS data using TrimGalore, Bismark and R.
+These scripts will take you through analysing RRBS data.

 Before you start you should familiarise yourself with command line and R scripting.
 This is a great resource for getting started with bioinformatics.
 ```